 Social Media Marketing Metrics Can Monitor All Sharing

-If you have non-article content posted on your social media platforms such as videos or slideshares, monitor where these content are shared.
-Interacting with the people these content are shared with may convert them into customers.
+If you have non-article content posted on your social media platforms such as videos or slideshares, monitor where these contents are shared.
+Interacting with the people the content is shared with may convert them into customers.